damianbrowne/FASim-NFAConverter/README.md

 Simulates Deterministic and Non-Deterministic Finite Automata and can convert NFAs to DFAs.
 You can query both DFAs and NFAs with strings.

 \
-Both DFAs and NFAs are constructed with the same following parameters:
+Both DFAs and NFAs are constructed with the following parameters:

 ```List<String> alphabet```:                      a List of strings containing the symbols in the language's alphabet